Kaavian-Systems-Pvt-Ltd/encrypt-decrypt/README.md

 This function needs one parameter that needs to be decrypted
 ex: ab.decrypt(encrypted_value);
 It returns the decrypted value in utf8 form .
-Encryption uses RSA PRIVATE KEY
+Decryption uses RSA PRIVATE KEY